 - Try to resolve energy-consuming relationships, difficult job situations, etc.

 - Seek out and nurture meaningful relationships instead of focusing on online communications.

 Strategies that can help you sleep more and better:

 - The notion that sleeping 8 straight hours every night is the normal and/or optimal way to sleep has little evolutionary support.
 That said, from the perspective of getting the best possible sleep within the parameters of our modern lives, a concentrated bulk of 6-9 hours sleep each night is pretty good.

-- If you have the opportunity and desire to sleep biphasically, there’s no reason not to do it.
+- If you have the opportunity and desire to sleep biphasically, there’s no reason not to do so.

 - Keep to a routine.

-- Reduce or eliminate the use of light-emitting electronics at night.
+- Reduce or eliminate your use of light-emitting electronics at night.